magicjaqk/raycast-tw-colorpicker/README.md

-# ColorPicker
+# TailwindCSS Colorpicker

-Pick a color to copy the hex value and paste elsewhere.
+Pick a color to copy the hex value, the rgb value, or the TailwindCSS color name and paste elsewhere.